AdobeDocs/experience-manager-65.en/help/sites-authoring/select-ui.md

 * Any forcing is temporary and only valid for the browser session

-    * A cookie set will be set dependent on whether touch-enabled ( `editor.html`) or classic ( `cf#`) is used.
+    * A cookie set is set dependent on whether touch-enabled ( `editor.html`) or classic ( `cf#`) is used.

-* When opening pages through `siteadmin`, checks will be made for the existence of:
+* When opening pages through `siteadmin`, checks are made for the existence of the following:

     * The cookie
     * A user preference
-    * If neither exist, it will default to the definitions set in the [OSGi configuration](/help/sites-deploying/configuring-osgi.md) of the **WCM Authoring UI Mode Service** ( `AuthoringUIMode` service).
+    * If neither exist, it defaults to the definitions set in the [OSGi configuration](/help/sites-deploying/configuring-osgi.md) of the **WCM Authoring UI Mode Service** ( `AuthoringUIMode` service).

 >[!NOTE]
 >
->If [a user has already defined a preference for page authoring](#settingthedefaultauthoringuiforyouraccount), that will not be overridden by changing the OSGi property.
+>If [a user has already defined a preference for page authoring](#settingthedefaultauthoringuiforyouraccount), that is not overridden by changing the OSGi property.

 >[!CAUTION]
 >